About Ivey Business Journal

 Production: Laura Woodman

-When publishing with Ivey Business Journal, contributors gain access to a trusted platform for thought leadership that has been serving senior managers and C-suite decision makers since before Canada’s first executive education and MBA programs were established at Ivey.
+When publishing with IBJ, contributors gain access to a trusted thought leadership platform that has been read by senior managers and C-suite decision makers since before Canada’s first executive education and MBA programs were established at Ivey.
 And our reach goes well beyond Ivey’s influential network of alumni.
-In addition to reaching the Ivey community and thousands of Canadian subscribers to our content alerts, IBJ regularly attracts an international audience, including about 25,000 monthly readers from the United States, the United Kingdom, and India.
+In addition to reaching the Ivey community and subscribers to our content alerts, IBJ regularly attracts an international audience in the tens of thousands.

 AUTHOR TESTIMONIALS